mcguinlu/thesis/front-and-back-matter/_acknowledgements.md

 __Professional__

 First and foremost, I must thank my primary supervisor, Julian Higgins, for his tireless support and encouragement.
-I'd also like to thank my other supervisors - Yoav Ben-Shlomo, Liz Coulthard and George Davey-Smith - for all their input over the past three years.
+I'd also like to thank my other supervisors - Yoav Ben-Shlomo, Liz Coulthard and George Davey Smith - for all their input over the past three years.
 Thanks also to Rupert Payne and Emma Anderson for their engaging discussion and useful feedback during my annual progress reviews.

 I am extremely grateful to all those who contributed their time and energy to my research projects: Athena Sheppard, Emily Hennessy, Matthew Lee, Lena Schmidt, Alexandra McAleenan, Vincent Cheng, Francesca Spiga, Sarah Dawson and Rebecca Turner.
 A special mention goes to Mark Newbury of the Dementia Platform UK, who supported my applications for data access - I am extremely grateful for his help and commitment in chasing cohort owners.